-He was one of the leading figures of economic transformation in Slovakia.
-Ivan Mikloš significantly contributed to the entry of the Slovak Republic into the OECD and started an extensive and effective tax reform.
+Ivan Mikloš was one of the leading figures of economic transformation in the Slovak Republic.
+He significantly contributed to the entry of the Slovak Republic into the OECD and instigated an extensive and effective tax reform.
 He led the government agenda on economic restructuring and fiscal consolidation.
 The second Dzurinda´s government (2002-2006) gained a very reformist reputation thanks to severe austerity measures and a comprehensive program of structural reforms (tax, social sector, pension, healthcare, public finance, labour market) backed by Ivan Mikloš.
-Thanks to these reforms Slovakia was able to join Eurozone in 2009.
-In 2004 he was awarded by Euromoney the best Minister of Finance of the Year and the top business reformer by the World Bank´s Doing Business report.
-Ivan Mikloš is the author of the Book of reforms (2005), Rewriting the Rule (2001) and also of dozens of studies and articles in the expert and popular press.
+Thanks to these reforms, Slovakia was able to join the Eurozone in 2009.
+In 2004, he was awarded “Best Minister of Finance of the Year” by Euromoney, and “Top Business Reformer” by the World Bank´s Doing Business report.
+Ivan Mikloš is the author of “Book of Reforms” (2005), “Rewriting the Rule” (2001) and dozens of studies and articles in the expert and popular press.